 Please email Ms. Khan ([email protected]) a scanned copy of original documents (report card/transcript) listing subjects and final grades for each year of high school level education and the student's birth certificate and/or passport/American Visa.

 The documents will be sent out to the Office of Foreign Student Services for evaluation before enrollment.
 Once we receive the evaluation, we will give the family a call to schedule an English placement test for the student.
-Based on the results of both the evaluation and the placement test, students will be assigned appropriate courses.
+Based on the results of both the evaluation and the placement test, students will be assigned appropriate courses and grade level.